 Timing the Instant Pot Corned Beef Dinner

-I dumped all the veggies (including the cabbage, which I wouldn’t do again because its gets wimpy, although it was tasty) into the pot.
+I dumped all the veggies except the cabbage into the pot.
 I set the pressure cooker time for 5 minutes and let the vegetables steam.
 Again, it takes about 1/2 hour to get the steam and pressure where it needs to be before it starts timing.
 If you like your veggies a little crisper, steam them for 4 minutes.
+I cook my cabbage separately in a steamer because I don’t like it to get wimpy.

 So, all told, it took 2 1/2 hours to cook.
 About 20 minutes were hands on to prepare everything before cooking, so count on a bit less than 3 hours for this recipe.
 But you can sit down, have a glass of wine or two, play some games with the kids, or dance a jig while you wait.
 No fussing!

-The meat was tender and delicious, vegetables perfectly cooked (except for the cabbage), and everything had that wonderful salty, corned beef taste.
+The meat was tender and delicious, vegetables perfectly cooked, and everything had that wonderful salty, corned beef taste.
 This is certainly a delicious way to make corned beef, Instant Pot Corned Beef Dinner.

 Instant Pot Corned Beef Dinner Recipe